mdancho84/mdancho84.github.io/_posts/2019-02-24-cheatsheet-customer-segmentation.md

 Now that I understood the problem, I needed to figure out a solution with his input.
 What we decided to do was:

-1. __Create a new Cheat Sheet (Segmentation & Clustering Workflow)__ that covered the high-level concepts, summarized popular algorithms (K-Means, Hierarchical Clustering, PCA, tSNE, UMAP), code examples, and most importantly a 2nd page that covers the step-by-step workflow for applying clustering to segment customers/companies.
+1. __Create a new Cheat Sheet (Segmentation and Clustering Workflow)__ that covered the high-level concepts, summarized popular algorithms (K-Means, Hierarchical Clustering, PCA, tSNE, UMAP), code examples, and most importantly a 2nd page that covers the step-by-step workflow for applying clustering to segment customers/companies.

 2. __Create a new Challenge (Company Segmentation using Stock Prices)__ that reinforced the learning where the student applies the material.
 We settled on an exciting Company Segmentation Project using Stock Prices to cluster similar companies based on their stock price movement.